 Why are you doing this?
 Do you think people won’t like you if you don’t?
 Are you embarrassed that you don’t make a lot of money so pretend you do?
 Do you just like showing off for attention?
 Do you hang out with people who do have baller money and you spend to keep up with them?

 You might need new friends or better self-esteem.
+If you aspire to be a baller, you better start making extra money on the side.

 You Have FOMO: Have Fun Staying In